faranalytics/socketnaut/README.md

 ### ServiceAgent

-A `ServiceAgent` coordinates its state with its respective Proxy (e.g., Worker scaling and termination).
+A `ServiceAgent` coordinates its state with its respective proxy (e.g., Worker scaling and termination).
 A `ServiceAgent` can be instantiated using the `createServiceAgent` function.
 It consumes a native Node.js server (e.g., HTTP, HTTPS, TCP).
 The "wrapped" Node.js server may be used the same way it is used natively; it can even be passed into an external routing facility or provided to a web application framework; please see the [Examples](#examples) section for instruction on how to do this.

 ## API